Bobby Mackey's Music World

-Bobby Mackey's Music World is a nightclub and honky tonk located in Wilder, Kentucky, United States owned by country singer Bobby Mackey.
+Bobby Mackey's Music World was a nightclub and honky tonk located in Wilder, Kentucky, United States owned by country singer Bobby Mackey.
 Urban legends claim the nightclub is the site of hauntings, murders, and suicides; however, no credible evidence exists for such claims.

+In March 2024, the nightclub closed and its owners announced plans to temporarily relocate to a site in Florence, Kentucky while the original site is demolished and a new facility is built there.
+The claimed "portal to hell" as well as a basement wall featuring water stains claimed to resemble human faces will be relocated to the new sites.
+On December 10, 2024, the building was demolished.

 Folklore

 Promoted in popular culture as "the most haunted night club in America", Mackey claims the site was originally used as a slaughterhouse in the early 19th century and later torn down for construction of a roadhouse that took on various names, such as The Brisbane, until he purchased it in 1978.
 Various urban legends and modern folklore claim that the site features a "gateway to hell" and is haunted by spirits including Pearl Bryan, whose corpse was found in a field 2.5 miles from the site in Fort Thomas, Kentucky.
 Other legends claim Bryan's murderers were Satanists who cursed the location and vowed to haunt everyone involved in prosecuting the case.
-There is also a legend that claims a pregnant dancer named "Johanna" committed suicide with poison in the 1940s after her father murdered her lover Robert Randall, a singer at the club, by hanging him in the dressing room.
+There is also a legend that claims a pregnant dancer named "Johanna" committed suicide with poison in the 1940s after her father murdered her lover, a singer at the club, by hanging him in the dressing room.

 Investigations have failed to find public records of any such events, and research into property records, newspapers, and court files has failed to substantiate claims made regarding the history of the location.
 No connection between Bobby Mackey's and the Pearl Bryan murder has ever been established.
 According to science writer Sharon A. Hill, the nightclub is often publicized with tales of murders, curses, and hauntings, however "the current circulated legend has obviously enhanced and accrued additional details in the retelling over some 30+ years".
 Hill states that claims of supernatural activity and a "portal to hell" are completely unsubstantiated.

 Haunting rumors and claims about Pearl Bryan are promoted in books such as Hell's Gate by Doug Hensley.
 Author Andrew Young speculates that such legends about Bryan are "a way to cope with the gruesome details of her death".
 According to the Campbell County Historical and Genealogical Society, the story of the murder of Pearl Bryan is continually exploited, and it is "highly unlikely" that her ghost haunts Bobby Mackey's Music World.
 Northern Kentucky Tribune reporter Ryan Clark investigated the rumors and took the $35 two-hour tour on two occasions, concluding, "there was nothing that happened on our tour that would indicate that Bobby Mackey’s was haunted".